Testing light and heavy vector mediators with solar CE$\nu$NS measurements: Results

 We present in this section the constraints on neutrino NSI obtained from the individual and combined analyses of XENONnT, PandaX-4T and LZ.
 For simplicity, we first consider two nonzero NSI parameters at a time.
 We show in the left panel of Fig.~\ref{fig:NSI_ee} the $90\%$ CL contours in the $(\epsilon_{ee}^{uV},\epsilon_{ee}^{dV})$ parameter space.
 The results are illustrated for the individual and combined analyses, which turns out to be dominated by the LZ data.
 The constraints obtained from the combined XENONnT + PandaX-4T + LZ analysis are competitive with existing ones from COHERENT CsI+LAr~\cite{DeRomeri:2022twg} and CONUS+~\cite{DeRomeri:2025csu}.
 The right panel of Fig.~\ref{fig:NSI_ee} shows a comparison of the three NSI planes involving diagonal NSI couplings, $(\epsilon_{ee}^{uV},\epsilon_{ee}^{dV})$, $(\epsilon_{\mu \mu}^{uV},\epsilon_{\mu \mu}^{dV})$ and $(\epsilon_{\tau \tau}^{uV},\epsilon_{\tau \tau}^{dV})$.
 In this case, only the combined constraints are shown.
 The solar $^8$B neutrino-induced \cevns~data provide sensitivity to the $\epsilon_{\tau \tau}^{qV}$ NSI parameters, which are not accessible in measurements at spallation-source or reactor facilities.
 The access to the $\epsilon_{\tau \tau}^{qV}$ channel makes DM direct detection facilities a great addition to dedicated {\cevns} experiments.

 From here on, we will consider NSI with either $u$- or $d$-quarks.
 In Fig.~\ref{fig:NSI_ee_mm} we show the $90\%$ CL bounds on the ($\varepsilon_{ee}^{uV}$, $\varepsilon_{\mu\mu}^{uV}$) (left panel) and the ($\varepsilon_{ee}^{dV}$, $\varepsilon_{\mu\mu}^{dV}$) (right panel) parameter space, while fixing all the other NSI parameters to zero.
-Again, the combined analysis is driven by LZ.
+Again, the combined analysis is driven by LZ, whose statistical power reduces the allowed parameter space, yielding a donut-shaped combined (pink) contour region.
+Note, however, that the SM solution, $\varepsilon_{ee}^{qV}$ = $\varepsilon_{\mu\mu}^{qV} = 0$ remains included within the shaded region, as expected.
 In both panels, we also indicate the regions compatible with the so-called LMA-dark solution~\cite{Miranda:2004nb}, characterized by $\sin^2\theta_{12} > 0.5$ and sizeable NSI contributions.
 In the presence of sufficiently large NSI, the symmetry of the effective Hamiltonian under a simultaneous flip of the mass ordering and the $\theta_{12}$ octant can be restored through an appropriate sign change in the matter potential.
 Assuming NSI with either $u$- or $d$-quarks only, our combined analysis excludes the parameter space required to realize the LMA-dark solution at more than $3\sigma$.
 This result is consistent with previous studies~\cite{Coloma:2017ncl,Chaves:2021pey,Gehrlein:2025isp}, which have highlighted the increasing tension of the LMA-dark scenario in light of recent \cevns\ data.
-We stress, however, that this conclusion does not necessarily extend to scenarios with light mediators, where the phenomenology can differ significantly~\cite{Denton:2018xmq}.
+We stress, however, that this conclusion does not necessarily extend to scenarios with light mediators, where the phenomenology can differ significantly~\cite{Denton:2018xmq,Denton:2022nol}.